“All knowledge carries burdens.”

 Earl Kane, yimach shemo, was a monster.
 When I learned he was dead, I prayed to God in thanks.
 I spit upon his grave.
 His soul will not leave Sheol until the Messiah.
 If I were God, I’d throw it out so it doesn’t soil the other souls.

 But God still blessed you with a father.
 The father you always thought was missing.
-Family is more than blood.
+Family is so much more than blood.
 But you spurned that blessing.

 I don’t know when, or if, I am going to see you and the rest of our family again.
 I will not say why.
 You will only use that knowledge to cause them more pain.
 I only gave my word I would tell you about the man who abused us—who I will no longer call your father.